Phylex/Datenraffinerie/README.md

 ```
 $ python3.9 -m venv venv
 ```
-this creates a virtual environment in the `./venv` directory.
+this creates a [virtual environment](https://docs.python.org/3/library/venv.html). in the `./venv` directory.
 The virtual environment can be activated by running
 ```
 $ source ./venv/bin/activate
 ```
 in a bash shell.
-For other options on virtual environments see [here](https://docs.python.org/3/library/venv.html).
 To deactivate the virtual environment, run:
 ```
 $ deactivate